zoharbabin/ffmpeg-build-macosx/README.md

 This is a forked/modified script from the excellent original at https://github.com/markus-perl/ffmpeg-build-script

 The original build script provides an easy way to build ffmpeg on OSX and Linux with non-free codecs included.
+I added:
-I added the frei0r plugins (for doing fisheye removal on cameras like GoPro, Mobius, etc.) and Freetype (for doing text overlays).
+* the frei0r plugins (for doing fisheye removal on cameras like GoPro, Mobius, etc.)
+* Freetype (for doing text overlays)
+* fontconfig (plus dependency libxml2)

 Requirements OSX